Click here to return to the main index.

 11-4-09.
 I heard two possible double raps early this morning from Tree 8 but didn't see anything.

 11-5-09.
-I obtained this clip (which is sampled at 60 frames per second) from Tree 8, while Bob O'Brien dozed below after an overnight drive from Nashville.
+Bob from Oregon is in for a visit.
+I obtained this clip (movie plays at half speed) from Tree 8, while Bob dozed below after an overnight drive.

 11-6-09.
 I spent another morning in Tree 8.
 Bob stayed up there for nine hours.